DIPENG-XU/TimeFlow-By-Compose/README.md

-TimeFlow by Jetpack Compose in Android.
+TimeFlow, an APP you can use to show the time when you are focused on studying, work, etc.

 ### Project

+- If you don't have any interests in Android or other frontend platform, ignore the project introduction(the sharing of tech details).
 - Modified from [TimeFlow](https://github.com/DIPENG-XU/TimeFlow), but the old project coded by View, in this new project, I choose Jetpack Compose to build the UI.
+(A new UIFramework when build the UI for Android)
 - Besides, I use the Automatic injection framework to generate something, which is easier to build the code.
-- Recode the ViewModel, which is more suitable from Jetpack Compose when I need to use the state in UI.
+- Recode the ViewModel, which is more suitable from Jetpack Compose when I need to use the state in the UI.

 ### Why design and develop it?